 Who we are:

-With around 1500 members across the country and from abroad, the Canadian Economics Association (CEA) is the organization of academic economists in Canada.
+With around 2000 members (in 2016) across the country and from abroad, the Canadian Economics Association (CEA) is the organization of academic economists in Canada.
 The purpose of the CEA is stated in its Articles of Incorporation:

 The Association has for its object the advancement of economic knowledge through the encouragement of study and research, the issuing of publications, and the furtherance of free and informed discussion of economic questions.
 The Association as such will not assume a partisan position upon any question of practical politics nor commit its members to any position thereupon.